rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

-This document describes the requirements that Firebolt platforms and Firebolt applications must fulfill when managing App Lifecycles. *App Lifecycle* refers to the lifecycle of an individual app from the time it is launched/loaded to the time it is unloaded and all runtime resources are discarded.
+This document describes the requirements that Firebolt platforms and Firebolt applications must fulfill when managing App Lifecycles. *App Lifecycle* refers to the lifecycle of an individual app from the time it is launched/loaded to the time it is destroyed and all runtime resources are discarded.

-*Loading* an app refers to fetching the initial resources, e.g. the app-manifest and index.html, and loading them into a container capable of running the app, e.g. a web browser.
+*Initializing* an app refers to fetching the initial resources, e.g. the app-manifest and index.html, and loading them into a container capable of running the app, e.g. a web browser.

 *Activating* an app refers to the process of getting an app into a state where it is presented as part of the user-perceptible experience (e.g. visible, audible, or responding to input).
-This may include *loading* the app first, if needed.
+This may include *initializing* the app first, if needed.
 For details on presentation, see [App Presentation](./presentation.md).

 *Closing* an app refers to the process of getting an app out of a state where it is the primary user experience (e.g not visible, not audible, and not responding to input).
-This **does not** involve *unloading* the app.
+This **does not** involve *destroying* the app.

-*Suspending* an app refers to reducing the app's memory usage and CPU cycles, and deallocating its graphics compositors so that other apps will have more resources available.
+*Suspending* an app refers to reducing the app's memory and CPU usage, and deallocating its graphics surface so that other apps will have more resources available.

-*Resuming* an app refers to reallocating its graphics compositors and resuming normal CPU and memory allocations.
+*Resuming* an app refers to reallocating its graphics surface and resuming normal CPU and memory allocations.

-*Destroying* / unloading an app refers to the process of notifying an app to do any needed clean up, and then *terminating* it.
+*Destroying* an app refers to the process of notifying an app to do any needed clean up, and then *terminating* it.

 *Terminating* an app refers to shutting down the app's container and reclaiming any memory, CPU, etc. that it was consuming.

-*Sleeping* an app refers to turning off all CPU cycles for that app and possibly copying the app's memory stack out of RAM so it may be revived later.
+*Sleeping* an app refers to putting the app into a state where it does not use CPU cycles, which allows the platform to optimise memory consumption.

 *Waking* an app refers to copying a Sleeping app back into the memory space of a compatible process so that it resumes where it left